ClaudiaMetz/SimpleDEX-react/README.md

-# First Time Creating a React App
+# First Time Creating an App with React 🙀

 This is my first try to build an app with react.